natdarke/base-config/README.md

         git checkout feature/[feature-name]
         ```
-    3. Link the package to the service using `npm link`
+    3. Link the 'dependency package' to the service using `npm link`
         See [NPM Link](#npm-link)
         ```
         cd ~/[your dev directory name]/[app-name]/package/[package-name]/